english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 10. GitHub - A free hosting service which serves the HTML for this website
 11. BigRock - The DNS registrar in which the domain name smileprem.com is registered

 I used the very basic template that comes with Jekyll.
 I have plans to customize it in future and also to add a custom search engine to my blog.
 I explored private pay-as-you-go hosting options as well.
-I found <http://www.hostingreborn.com> to be very good.
 I may move my blog to private hosting sometime in future, when the blog grows big or if there are issues with GitHub hosting.
 But, that migration would be a breeze for me.

 If this sounds too technical, you may want to try the blogger.com.